 The LUCID volume is defined around the region where the LUCID tubes are actually located.
 It has similar dimensions to the external vessel in which the Cerenkov tubes are contained.
-The position and the four-vectors (energy and momentum) of all particles hitting the surface delimiting this volume is recorded, together with the information of the type and the origin (primary or secondary) of the particle.
-The coordinates of the impact points for a subset of events is shown in Figure 12.
-The volume is defined in such a way that it contains LUCID and it does not clashes with the neighborhood ATLAS detector subsystems.
+The position and the four-vectors (energy and momentum) of all particles hitting the surface delimiting this volume is recorded, together with the information of the type and the origin of the particle (primary or secondary).
+The coordinates of the impact points for a subset of events is shown in Figure 14.

-Figure 12.
+Figure 14.
 The LUCID volume (the z coordinate is along the beam axis).

-One can compare the number of primary and secondary particles reaching the LUCID volume (see Figure 13).
+The volume is defined in such a way that it contains LUCID and it does not clashes with the neighborhood ATLAS detector subsystems.
+One can compare the number of primary and secondary particles reaching the LUCID volume (Figure 15).